solar2d/com.cleveradssolutions-plugin.cas/docs/CleverAdsSolutions/setBannerPosition.markdown

 <div class="guide-notebox">
 <div class="notebox-title">Note</div>

-Once you initialize the plugin with [cas.init()][cas.cas.init], CAS&nbsp; will automatically start loading ads.
+Once you initialize the plugin with [cas.init()][cas.cas.init], `CAS SDK` will automatically start loading ads.
 You can set Banner Size or change Banner Position before showing a banner.

 </div>